pkondrakunta/psa-final-project/readme.md

 ### Running the project

 You can import the project (Projects from Git option in Eclipse) using the Clone URI option.
-Once cloned, this run the `main.java`.
+Once cloned, run the `WordleConnectorBot.java`.